tobiwg/tobiwg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: C<a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Computer Science PhD student at Corell Tech<

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >

 news: true # includes a list of news items